infinum/design-handbook/Design process/Definition/Information architecture.md

 We usually create a flowchart for the features based on the previous customer journey map.

-You can draw flowcharts in Figma, but it's easier if you use this fantastic tool — [Overflow](https://overflow.io/).
+You can draw flowcharts in Figma with the help of the [Autoflow plugin](https://www.figma.com/community/plugin/733902567457592893/Autoflow).

 ![](/img/designprocess-flowchart.jpg)